Sidebar

 Abstracts (<150 words) are invited for papers and posters on topics related to the archaeology of eastern North America.

 Proposals for organized thematic sessions are also welcome.
 Individual papers will be placed in general sessions.
 Posters will be centralized with a designated presentation session.
+Primary authors must be members of ESAF for 2026.
+One paper per primary author.
+There is no limit on the number of junior co-authorships.

 Student presenter scholarships are available for both podium and poster participants.
-Students must be currently enrolled and register for the conference by the deadline left.
+Students must be currently enrolled and register for the conference by the deadline.
 Registration and membership fees will be reimbursed at sign-in.
 Student authors may compete for The Student Paper Prize.
 See the ESAF website for rules and application.

 Student Paper Competition